ankurk91/wp-prism-js/readme.txt

   and change file permission of this plugin folder.

-= Did you test it older versions of WordPress ? =

-No, i only test it with latest version.
-But it should work with older versions without any problem as well.

-= Have you changed anything in Prism source files =

-No, each and every file is in its original state.

 == Upgrade Notice ==

-Please install v3.0.1

 == Screenshots ==
 1. Plugin Option Page Screen